Experiencing Science Practices through Research to Inspire Teaching (ESPRIT)

 The ESPRIT summer research application is now closed.
 The 2018 deadline was Monday, March 5th, 2018.
 Link to the summer 2018 research application.

 The ESPRIT senior-year scholarship application is now open.
-Students applying for summer research and entering their senior year in the 2018-19 school year are invited to apply, as well as students who have already completed an ESPRIT-sponsored summer research experience.
+Students participating in summer research and attending ESPRIT seminars who are entering their senior year in the 2018-19 school year are invited to apply, as well as students who have already completed an ESPRIT-sponsored summer research experience.
 The deadline has been moved to September 10, 2018.
 Link to the senior-year scholarship application.